-Figure I summarizes the four phases of the lab.
-As can be seen, the first three involve code-injection (CI) attacks on CTARGET, while the last one involves return-oriented-programming (ROP) attacks on RTARGET.
-Note that the third phase is extra-credit.
+Figure 1 summarizes the three phases of the lab.
+As can be seen, the first two involve code-injection (CI) attacks on CTARGET, while the last one involves return-oriented-programming (ROP) attacks on RTARGET.

-Part I: Code-Injection Attacks 4
+4 Part I: Code-Injection Attacks

-For the first three phases, your exploit strings will attack CTARGET.
+For the first two phases, your exploit strings will attack CTARGET.
 This program is set up so that the stack positions will be consistent from one run to the next and so that data on the stack can be treated as executable code.
 These features make the program vulnerable to attacks where the exploit strings contain byte encodings of executable code.

-4.1 Phase 1
+4.1 Level 1